Traben-0/Entity_Model_Features/FEATURES.md

 ### EMF model exporting option

+This option will export in-game entity models if they are EMF compatible.

 open the EMF settings screen and open the `Tools` screen, you will then see a slider labelled `Export models`.
 If you enable this option for all or unknown models and then leave the settings screen, the loading screen will then appear as the game reloads all resources *(including models)*